KayAmy2207/Scyfin-media-bar/README.md

 ---

-⚠️ **Disclaimer**

-I did not create this code.
-It was made using the available information, combining the CSS from ScyFin, the Media Bar plugin, and assistance from ChatGPT.
-I claim no credit for this work — it is simply a functional combination and adjustment of existing resources.

----

 # Scyfin Media Bar CSS

 **Scyfin Media Bar CSS** est un thème CSS personnalisé pour le plugin **Media Bar** de **Jellyfin**, offrant un style moderne avec coins arrondis et une intégration fluide avec le thème Scyfin.